PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Mac-Teensy2.md

 Download the latest version of our Arduino programs from the [main page](https://github.com/Mysticial/Pokemon-Automation-SwSh-Arduino-Scripts).

-(The link should look like something like `PASwShScripts-20210206.zip`)
+(The link should look like something like `PASwShNativePrograms-yyyymmdd.zip`)

 If you get a virus or malware warning, ignore it.
 These are known false positives.
 If you don't trust us, the source code is in this repo.